 Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
 This rating system measures how effective your furnace is at combusting natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-This proposal is projected to:
+This proposal is expected to:

-• Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.
+- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit each year.

-Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
-This means furnaces would turn nearly 100% of the gas into usable heat.
+Starting in 2029, the updated rule would require all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would convert nearly 100% of the gas into usable heat.

-But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
-Find out how these furnaces can save you money on your utility bills.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces